 - Transportation information

 The implementation of AMA will have positive impacts on access to health care services.
 The removal of barriers addressed through the five standards will result a more welcoming environment for everyone using health care services and for staff, students, volunteers and visitors.

 The original Prairie Mountain Health (PMH) Accessibility Plan was approved by the PMH Board of Directors on April 27, 2017.
 This plan is a living document and will be updated as additional information becomes available.
-The revised Accessibility Plan is now available and in effect for 2019-2021.
+The revised Accessibility Plan is now available here and in effect for 2022 - 2024.